 Scale and Metrics

-As of early 2026, Polymarket is the dominant prediction market globally by trading volume:
+As of mid-2026, Polymarket is the dominant prediction market globally by trading volume:

 - Cumulative trading volume: Billions of dollars since launch